6 Best website builders for church 2024

 Chances are, you already know exactly what you need to do – and you're simply looking for a platform to do things with.

 But also...what if not?
-In that case, I've prepared a small checklist for you to follow.
+In that case, we've prepared a small checklist for you to follow.

 Here are things you should do to create a church website: